acemod/ACE3/README.md

 * Realistic names for vehicles and weapons
 * Realistic ballistics including wind and humidity
 * Backblast area simulation
-* A fire control system for armored vehicles and helicopters<br />
+* A fire control system for armored vehicles and helicopters<br>
 ***and more...***

 #### Guides & how-tos